 If you're worrying that your competitors might lure your employees away, you are not alone.
 It's actually surprising how cheeky and ruthless people can be when it comes to a) copying product ideas and b) stealing staff.

-It can be an emotional time too 😱 Especially if your employee sets themselves up in direct competition with you.
+It can be an emotional time too for any business owner 😱 Especially if your employee sets themselves up in direct competition with you.
 And whilst you can’t control everything, you can limit the damage all this can cause.
-Read on to find out how 👇
+Read on to find out how.👇

 Poaching is a term that’s used when a business targets one or more individuals from another company, and encourages them to join their organisation.

 There’s a whole heap of reasons why a competitor may tap up your talent.
 It tends to be frowned upon.
 But, it still happens across the board.
 No matter what sector you’re in, or how big your business is.

 Businesses might poach your people to:

 💪 Strengthen their own company, by potentially weakening yours.

 🔎 Get an insight into what you're planning and how you work.

 ⏰ Save heaps of time and money on hiring and training.